 Also sometimes referred to as 'cool-mist' humidifiers, these have a rapidly rotating disc that impels water against a diffuser, breaking the water into droplets which float into the air.
 These humidifiers do not have filters, which causes 'white dust' and the spread of mineral deposits, making bacteria and mold a higher-risk than with others.

 These are popular, as the portable versions are inexpensive and can provide heat and humidity simultaneously.
 Vaporizers convert water into steam, a process that kills microorganisms, so they're also often filter-free.
 While there's a decreased risk of bacteria, there is an increased risk of burn, injury or fire due to the heat the appliance must generate to function.
-Vaporizers are often hot to the touch and when on higher settings, the steam can scold a pet that gets too close.
+Vaporizers are often hot to the touch and the steam can also scold a pet that gets too close.
 More recent models, often referred to as 'warm-mist' humidifiers, are perhaps one of the best options for overall use, performance, and maintenance.
 Warm-mist humidifiers release warm or hot air rather than scolding, which makes them less hot to the touch and reduces the risk of a burn - however, it is still important to keep pets clear from the mist to prevent injury.
 This could pose an increased risk to animals who like to climb onto counters or dressers - so extra precautions should be taken in those cases.
 These humidifiers sometimes also come with attachments for the use of 'medicated cups' or essential oils, which are dangerous for pets (see number 8 below).
-If this type of humidifier is chosen, be certain not to use any oils or additives, that it is used under direct supervision to ensure it does not overheat or become a fire hazard, and that it is kept far out of the reach of pets.
+If this type of humidifier is chosen, be certain not to use any oils or additives, that it is used under direct supervision to ensure it does not overheat or become a fire hazard, and that it is out of the reach of pets.
 These humidifiers have no filter, so they cost less to maintain, however, the minerals in water can clog them - an issue often prevented with routine cleaning.

 Perhaps the most long-standing and common type, these humidify an area by absorbing water via a wick filter and sending moisture into the air with a fan.
 Some compact versions don't have a filter, but most evaporative humidifiers do.
 Those filters reduce 'white dust,' as they trap minerals and prevent them from being dispersed into the air.
 However, in addition to the need for cleaning, those filters must be replaced frequently to prevent mineral buildup and bacteria.
 Some evaporative humidifiers are referred to as 'cool-mist' humidifiers.